-- Dry roast 1 tsp of salt.
+- Dry roast the salt.
 Remove in a plate.

-- Add 1 tbsp of sesame oil.
+- Add sesame oil.
 Add the garlic.
 Fry well.
-Now add 1″ of tamarind.
-Finally, add a pinch of asafoetida.
+Now add the tamarind.
+Finally, add the asafoetida.
 Remove.

 - Now add split urad daal.
 After you get an aromatic smell, remove.
 Don’t let it turn brown… it should just get roasted.
 When you cool and bite a few grains, it should be crisp but not hard.
 You should be able to chew it.